scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Functions may take multiple arguments:
+A function can take multiple arguments:

 {% scalafiddle %}
 ```tut